-Thousands to lose universal credit at Christmas
+Thousands face fall in universal credit at Christmas

 Rolled out

+The Department for Work and Pensions said not all those paid weekly would get a reduced payment in December because it would depend on the date on which a claimant's universal credit was paid.

-The government said the payments balance out, as claimants will receive more in the following month.
+It also said the payments balanced out, because claimants entitled to more would receive it in the following month.

 It said those who reapplied for the benefits would not have to submit new forms and would have their current claims restarted.